sami2ahmed/summit-racecar/README.md

 Now to establish the server sent events (SSE) connection, ensure that port within the application.yml nested in the race-car-events module is set to the same port as the local UI endpoint (8080 in this case).

+## To run the SSE (RaceCarEventsApplication.java)
+open up another terminal window and set the environment variables below

 Importantly, you will also notice an application.properties file in the laptime-produce module i.e. (`java/laptime-producer/src/main/resources/application.properties`).
-Please configure the 4 environment variables so that this properties file is referencing your Confluent basic cluster, for example in my local application.properties I have:
+Please configure the 4 environment variables so that this properties file is referencing your Confluent basic cluster, for example I ran export statements to get the below:

 ```
 BOOTSTRAP_SERVERS=pkc-ef9nm.us-east-2.aws.confluent.cloud:9092